 Section 208.14 establishes the training requirements for persons involved in the installation or repair of seals.
 It incorporates by reference the provisions of 30 CFR 75.338 (relating to training).
-A commenter noted that the MSHA rule concerning the training of senior management is ambiguous and it is not clear in that rule who must in fact be trained and when they must be trained.
-Commenter suggested that some consideration be given to clarifying this aspect of the regulation.
+A commenter noted that the MSHA rule concerning the training of senior management is ambiguous and is not clear who must be trained and when they must be trained.
+The commenter suggested that some consideration be given to clarifying this aspect of the regulation.